 Federal Securities Regulation.
-Our common stock is registered with the SEC under the Securities Act of 1933, as amended, and the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-Consequently, we are subject to the information, proxy solicitation, insider trading and other restrictions and requirements of the SEC under the Exchange Act.
+Our common stock will be registered with the SEC under the Securities Exchange Act of 1934, as amended (the "Exchange Act") as a result of the offering.
+Consequently, we will be subject to the information, proxy solicitation, insider trading and other restrictions and requirements of the SEC under the Exchange Act.